24 Common Habits Every Student Should Break Before Leaving School

 It is what you read when you don’t have to that determines what you will be when you can’t help it.”
 Oscar Wilde.

 Who you become after school will be determined by the people you meet and the books you read.
-I’m not talking about academic books but books about self help, business, entrepreneurship, relationship, negotiation, lifestyle or any subject that interests you.
+I’m not talking about academic books, but books about self help, business, entrepreneurship, relationships, negotiation, lifestyle or any subject that interests you.
 You’ve got to cultivate the habit of reading, willy-nilly.

 10. Hating to write: